 October 9, 2016; Anna Williams was born in Illinois, United States on November 20, 1882 and died in the same state on December 29, 1993 at the age of 111 years, 39 days.

 Johanna Zandstra-Giezen standing in the back row, second woman on the right (staring directly at the camera).
 Lying in bed is her mother, Maria Heijer,

 On her 110th birthday:

-The above picture was sourced from the Historisch Archief Community: http://www.anp-archief.nl/
+The first picture was provided by Sytze Giezen and the second was sourced from the Historisch Archief Community: http://www.anp-archief.nl/

 May 11, 2015; Johanna Zandstra-Giezen was born in Leeuwarden, Netherlands on September 7, 1882 and died in The Hague, Netherlands on September 16, 1993 at the age of 111 years, 9 days.
 At the time of her death, she was the oldest verified person in the Netherlands.

 Here ends the Photo Gallery for Supercentenarians born in 1882.
 Click on a link below to view our Photo Gallery for Supercentenarians born in another year.